-	I think this is something that people don’t talk that much; how strong the band was.
+I think this is something that people don’t talk about that much; how strong the band was.

 Yeah.
-Well Greg Phillinganes, he’s a prodigy.
+Well, Greg Phillinganes, he’s a prodigy.
 I met his mother, and she said he was taking songs off the radio when he was four.
 He just had that ear that if he heard a song once, he could play it through.
-One time Billy Joel walked into the stadium when we were doing a sound check, and immediately Michael looked at him, and he started singing, “Don’t go changing,” and Greg was right there.
+One time Billy Joel walked into the stadium when we were doing a soundcheck, and immediately Michael looked at him, and he started singing, “Don’t go changing,” and Greg was right there.
 There’s no fumbling about figuring out what key it’s in.
 He’s just right there to accompany; just stunning talent.
 Every tour.
-There were some different people each tour depending on who was available.
+There were some different people on each tour, depending on who was available.
 Jonathan Moffett played drums on the last record.
-But, yeah it was a good group of people for sure.
+But, yeah, it was a good group of people for sure.

 WORKING WITH MICHAEL

 There was nothing really crazy.
-He’s the only guy on earth that could do that, and he did it several times to amusement parks around the world.
+He’s the only guy on earth who could do that, and he did it several times to amusement parks worldwide.
 We did it in Germany.
 I remember a couple of different times.
 God, what else?
-During the Super Bowl was definitely a once in a lifetime experience that’ll never happen again.
+During the Super Bowl was definitely a once-in-a-lifetime experience that’ll never happen again.
 So just the experience of that where you have the time of a couple of potato chip commercials to get the stage out there, put together, everybody on stage ready to go [laughter].
 It was super fun because the pressure wasn’t on me.
 It was on him, and honestly, that’s the only time I ever felt like he was nervous.
 Can you imagine?
 It was in front of over 1.5 billion people?

 Did you know in advance that it was THAT big crowd?

-I don’t think so, no. I knew it was aired worldwide but and it was an odd thing too because the people in the crowd were there for football, the majority of them.
+I don’t think so, no. I knew it was aired worldwide, but it was an odd thing too because the people in the crowd were there for football, the majority of them.
 So it wasn’t necessarily his crowd.
-So I still cringe when you see the beginning where he’s just standing there with his sunglasses on forever, and when he would do that to his own audience they would just shit themselves the whole time.
+So I still cringe when you see the beginning where he’s just standing there with his sunglasses on forever, and when he would do that to his own audience, they would just shit themselves the whole time.
 Then he would take his sunglasses off, and they’d shit again [laughter].
-But that other crowd was like, “Okay, get going”.
+But that other crowd was like, “Okay, get going.”
 That was a little awkward.

 He had to try to win them over?